 This creamy coleslaw dressing is the perfect balance of sweet, tangy, and creamy!
+It's the best coleslaw dressing I've ever had!
 It only takes a couple of minutes to whip up and is so much better than the store-bought kind.

-My preference is a mayo-based dressing that has the perfect amount of sweetness paired with just enough tang to be completely balanced and absolutely delicious.
+My preference is a mayo-based dressing that has the perfect amount of sweetness paired with just enough tang to be completely balanced and makes an absolutely delicious homemade coleslaw.

 This is the coleslaw dressing recipe that I used when I owned my BBQ restaurant and it was a customer favorite.
-It is great on a pulled pork sandwich (recipe coming soon) with my 10-minute BBQ sauce!
+It is great on pulled pork sandwiches!
+If you have a pressure cooker with a crisping lid, try this recipe for Pulled Pork with my 10-minute BBQ sauce!
+You will love it!

 Frequently Asked Questions